Find participating medical centers and current study status in each of them

 - QT interval corrected through use of Fridericia's formula (QTcF) >450 milliseconds (ms) for males or >470 ms for females

-Additional Exclusion Criteria for Participants with NCFB (Cohort 1, Cohort 2, and Cohort 3)
+Additional Exclusion Criteria for Participants With NCFB (Cohort 1, Cohort 2, and Cohort 3)

 - Bronchiectasis primarily due to cystic fibrosis, primary ciliary dyskinesia, non-tuberculous mycobacterial infection, chronic aspiration, or predominantly traction bronchiectasis due to interstitial lung disease (ILD), in the investigator's judgment